 What is blepharitis?

 Blepharitis is a condition in which chronic (i.e. long-term) inflammation of the eyelid margins causes symptoms of eye irritation.
-Sometimes there are no symptoms.
+Sometimes there may be no symptoms.
 There are two types of blepharitis, which sometimes occur together:

-Anterior blepharitis, which affects the outside front edge of the eyelids (near or among the roots of the eyelashes)
+Anterior blepharitis affects the outer front edge of the eyelids, at the base of the eyelashes.

-Posterior blepharitis, which is also called Meibomian Gland Dysfunction (MGD), results when the condition affects the inside rims of the eyelids (just behind the eyelashes) which contain the meibomian glands.
-(The meibomian glands produce a thin layer of oil which normally prevents the tears from evaporating too quickly; if they are inflamed, this mechanism does not work properly)
+Posterior blepharitis, which is most commonly caused by Meibomian Gland Dysfunction (MGD), results when the condition affects the inside rims of the eyelids (just behind the eyelashes), which contain the meibomian glands.
+The meibomian glands produce a thin layer of oil which normally prevents the tears from evaporating too quickly.
+If these glands become inflamed, this process does not work properly.

-Blepharitis is usually caused by the bacteria that live on the skin, but sometimes by mites (Demodex) which live in the glands of the eyelids.
+Blepharitis is usually caused by the bacteria on the skin, but it can also be caused by mites (Demodex) which live in the eyelid glands.

 How is blepharitis managed?

-Lid hygiene, using lid cleansing measures, reduces symptoms for the majority of patients with either anterior or posterior blepharitis.
-Antibiotics in the form of eye drops or ointments (and in some cases antibiotics taken by mouth) can potentially lessen symptoms and are effective in clearing bacteria from the eyelid margins.
-However, there is no strong evidence that any of these treatments can completely cure the condition and continuous ongoing treatment may be necessary.
+Cleaning the eyelids regularly (lid hygiene) may help reduce the symptoms for most people with either type of blepharitis.
+The optometrist may prescribe antibiotics, either in the form of eye drops or ointments (and in some cases antibiotics taken by mouth) can potentially lessen symptoms and are effective in clearing bacteria from the eyelid margins.
+However, there is no strong evidence that any of these treatments can completely cure the condition, and continuous ongoing treatment may be necessary.